jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: 98% of Japanese are cremated.
+⚡<!-- FUNFACT --> Fun fact: Bruce Lee was so fast that they actually had to s-l-o-w film down so you could see his moves.

 </div>